Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase I: Early Diagnosis

 \subsection{Robots}

-Using robots linked with IoT to assist early diagnosis is a remarkable use of these devices because they can help health workers by processing the patients' treatment and lowering the work stress level \cite{yang2020combating}.
-Without the interaction of humans, the Autonomous Robot can help fight in all COVID-19 phases.
-Within the first phase of pandemic, it can help the process of diagnosis by collecting samples of throat swabs from patients with the advantage of preventing medical staff infection \cite{Autonomous2020covid}.
-Fig. \ref{image:robotSwab} depicts how this process works out.
+Using robots linked to IoT to assist early diagnosis is a remarkable use of these devices because they can help health workers by processing patients' treatments and lowering work stress levels \cite{yang2020combating}.
+Without the interaction of humans, the autonomous robot can help fight in all \mbox{COVID-19} phases.
+In the first phase, it can help the process of diagnosis by collecting throat swabs samples from patients with the advantage of preventing medical staff at risk (close contact with patients) \cite{Autonomous2020covid}.
+Fig. \ref{image:robotSwab} depicts how this process works.
 An example of this device, the Intelligent Care Robot, has been developed through a partnership between two companies, Vayyar Imaging\cite{vayyar2020} and Meditemi\cite{meditemi2020}.
-This device detects symptoms of this disease in under 10 seconds by touchless quick scanning of a person within a distance of 1 meter to capture respiratory signs and temperature \cite{IntelligentCareRobot2020}.
-Regarding the implementation of robots for this pandemic, bias and privacy are the major issues within using the robots during the COVID-19 pandemic.
-The possibility of making a wrong decision between patients and the security of massive collected data has to be considered \cite{RobotsIssues2020}.
+This device detects symptoms of COVID-19 in 10 seconds by using touchless quick scanning of a person within a distance of 1 meter to capture respiratory signs and temperature \cite{IntelligentCareRobot2020}.